joshed-io/reveal-hugo/exampleSite/content/home/shortcodes/slide.md

 ---

 If a template exists in multiple configurations, it's properties will be merged.
-If a property is declared multiple times, the order of precedence is page, section (_index.md), site (config.toml).
+If a property is declared multiple times, the order of precedence is:

+- page
+- section (_index.md)
+- site (config.toml)

 {{% /section %}}